v4.0. Updated 02 March 2019

 The aim is to show all known descendants of noble families in the male line, including children who died young.
 Also shown are known illegitimate children, as well as children of morganatic or private marriages.
 Descent is shown in the male line in each document, the female lines being traceable to other documents by following the hyperlinks.
 Descent in the female line is shown by exception in some documents, either because the main title of the family was so transmitted, or where an individual, whose own family is not set out elsewhere, played an important role in the history of the territory concerned.

 Information from a wide range of primary sources has been checked and incorporated into Medieval Lands.
-Source citations are included in the end-notes to each document.
-The BIBLIOGRAPHY document shows abbreviations used and provides a combined listing of the most widely used sources, although sources used in a limited number of documents have not been duplicated to avoid the document becoming too unwieldy.
+Source citations are shown in the end-notes to each document, while some websites used and abbreviations adopted are shown at the end of the present document.
+The former BIBLIOGRAPHY document has been removed as the listing was becoming too unwieldy and in any case duplicated the citations in each document.
 The range of sources used has resulted in a dramatic expansion in the amount of research results, which are now only suited to publication in electronic format.

 The ever-increasing availability of source material on the internet, or in CD-Rom format, has been essential to the success of the project and has enabled most research to be done from home.
 Worthy of particular mention are the digital Monumenta Germaniæ Historica, produced by MGH in conjunction with the Bavarian State Library in Munich, the Gallica website of the French National Library, and of course Google Books and Internet Archive whose coverage is expanding all the time.
 Many other web-based databases with more limited coverage have also been used, for example the State Archives of Turin which provide extracts of documents relevant to the family of the counts of Savoy, and the New Regesta Regum Anglorum which publishes on-line translations of the royal diplomas of Anglo-Saxon England.
 The Editions en ligne de l'Ecole de Chartes provides an expanding collection of French cartularies, mainly from the Paris region.
 The Biblioteca Nacional de Portugal is also expanding its coverage of digitised published primary source material.
 Extensive material is also available on CD-Rom: the Prosopography of the Byzantine Empire produced by King's College, London has been of vital importance in researching the families of the early Byzantine emperors, and many German primary sources are included in an easily searchable format on the two CDs produced by the Berlin-based publisher Heptagon.
 Other sources, as yet available only in hard copy, have been consulted in the library of the Institute of Historical Research in London, their on-line catalogue being of immense benefit when planning visits.